 To help you understand and get the most from this new tag, we have listed below a selection of the best HTML5 video libraries, frameworks, toolkits and players.

-To get you started here are some quick resources to help you get started with HTML5 video:
+To help get you started, here are some quick resources to help you get to grips with HTML5 video:

 Kaltura HTML5 Video & Media JavaScript Library